 When a physician initially diagnosed you with GERD, how was that diagnosis determined?

-A) Exclusively based upon a discussion of my symptoms – 34%
+A) Exclusively based on a discussion of my symptoms – 34%

 B) Symptom discussion and endoscopy – 40%